xiaolei-lab/hiblup/README.md

 # HIBLUP

-HIBLUP (He-aI BLUP) is an user-friendly R package that provides estimated genetic value of each individual by maximizing the usage of information from pedigree records, genome, and phenotype, as well as all process-related functions, such as construction of relationship matrix, estimation of variance components with various algorithms, and estimation of SNP effects, are also implemented.
+HIBLUP (He-aI BLUP) is an user-friendly R package that provides estimated genetic value of each individual by maximizing the usage of information from pedigree records, genome, and phenotype, as well as all process-related functions, such as construction of relationship matrix, estimation of variance components with various algorithms, and estimation of SNP effects.

 ## Download
 - v1.2.0